configcat/docs/website/versioned_docs/version-V1/sdk-reference/go.md

           }
         }
       ],
-      "p": [ // array of percentage options
+      "p": [ // array of Percentage Options
         {
           "p": 10, // % value
-          "v": { // the value served when the percentage option is selected during evaluation "b": true
+          "v": { // the value served when the Percentage Option is selected during evaluation "b": true
           },
           "i": "bcfb84a7"